If We Make It Through December (album): History

-Reception
+Critical reception

 Stephen Thomas Erlewine of AllMusic writes, "Usually, Merle Haggard's musical eclecticism is a virtue, but on If We Make It Through December it hurts the overall impact of the album.
-Many of the individual tracks—particularly the gentle, yearning title track and good versions of Lefty Frizzell's 'I'm An Old, Old Man (Tryin' To Live While I Can)' and the country standard 'To Each His Own'- work well on their own, but often the straight-up country, western swing, Dixieland experiments and pop-tinged ballads seem at odds with each other."
-Music critic Robert Christgau wrote "Last time it was good to hear him go contemporary again.
+Many of the individual tracks—particularly the gentle, yearning title track and good versions of Lefty Frizzell's 'I'm An Old, Old Man (Tryin' To Live While I Can)' and the country standard 'To Each His Own'—work well on their own, but often the straight-up country, western swing, Dixieland experiments and pop-tinged ballads seem at odds with each other."
+Robert Christgau wrote, "Last time it was good to hear him go contemporary again.
 This time one of the two contemporary standouts sounds mysteriously like Bob Wills.
 The Lefty Frizzell and Floyd Tillman remakes come across fresh and clean.
 The Ink Spots remake doesn't."